ookk2011/wuseman-EMAGNET/README.md

       ./emagnet -e syntax

+* Send an choosen email to all targets we have found, this require emagnet to run in another session.

+      ./emagnet -e spammer

 ###  Get Started On Windows 10

 Please visit my installation [wiki](https://github.com/wuseman/EMAGNET/wiki/Installation) for more info (includes a video)